deroproject/derosuite/README.md

    2. **P2P Protocol:** Handshake exchange, P2P commands and timed synchronization.
    3. **CryptoNote Protocol:** This layers controls exchange of blocks, transactions and blockchain itself.
 3.  **Pederson Commitment:** (Part of ring confidential transactions): Pederson commitment algorithm is a cryptographic primitive that allows user to commit to a chosen value  while keeping it hidden to others.
 Pederson commitment  is used to hide all amounts without revealing the actual amount.
 It is a homomorphic commitment scheme.
-4.  **Borromean Signature **: (Part of ring confidential transactions):  Borromean Signatures are used to prove that the commitment has a specific value, without revealing the value itself.
+4.  **Borromean Signature:**  (Part of ring confidential transactions):  Borromean Signatures are used to prove that the commitment has a specific value, without revealing the value itself.
-5.  **Additive Homomorphic Encryption **: Additive Homomorphic Encryption is used to prove that sum of encrypted Input transaction amounts is EQUAL to sum of encrypted output amounts.
+5.  **Additive Homomorphic Encryption:** Additive Homomorphic Encryption is used to prove that sum of encrypted Input transaction amounts is EQUAL to sum of encrypted output amounts.
 This is based on Homomorphic Pederson commitment scheme.
 6.  **Multilayered Linkable Spontaneous Anonymous Group (MLSAG) Work-in-Progress:** (Part of ring confidential transactions): MLSAG gives DERO untraceability and increases privacy and fungibility.
 MLSAG is a user controlled parameter ( Mixin) which the user can change to improve his privacy.
 Mixin of minimal amount is enforced and user cannot disable it.
-7.  **Core-Consensus Protocol implemented**: Consensus protocol serves 2 major purpose
+7.  **Core-Consensus Protocol implemented:** Consensus protocol serves 2 major purpose
    1. Protects the system from adversaries and protects it from forking and tampering.
    2. Next block in the chain is the one and only correct  version of truth ( balances)
 8.  **Proof-of-Work(PoW) algorithm:**  PoW part of core consensus protocol which is used to cryptographically prove that X amount of work has been done to successfully find a block.
 To deter use of specialized hardware,  an ASIC resistant, memory bound  cryptonight algorithm is used in DERO project.